 It’s a lovely and intensely evocative passage.
 Orwell then proceeds to place the toad on a pedestal usually reserved for birds and flowers with a provocative statement:

 Normally driven to write about societal injustices, Orwell speaks here in praise of a neglected denizen of the earth.
-His keen eye, usually used to detect and expose lies, observes transcendent beauty in a creature synonymous with ugliness.
+His keen eye, usually used to detect and expose lies, reveals beauty in a creature generally detested and vilified.
 Nature is easy to love when it takes the form of a blushing rose or a soaring hawk.
-But here Orwell demonstrates that its ephemeral wonders exist all around us, even in the eyes of one who will never turn into a prince, if we only have the presence of mind to see.
+But here Orwell demonstrates that its ephemeral wonders exist all around us, even in a lowly denizen of the earth.

 The Miracle of Spring